 Resignation and Removal of Directors

-Resignation - A Director may resign from the Board at any time by presenting his or her notice of resignation to the Board.
+Resignation - A Director may resign from the Board at any time by presenting their notice of resignation to the Board.
 This resignation will become effective the date on which the notice is received by the Secretary or at the time specified in the notice, whichever is later.
 When a Director who is subject to a disciplinary investigation or action of the Corporation resigns, that Director will nonetheless be subject to any sanctions or consequences resulting from the disciplinary investigation or action.

 Vacate Office - The office of any Director will be vacated automatically if: